Winter Newsletter Ideas and

 9. If winter is depressing for a lot of people in your community, due to the cold, less sunlight, or the prevalence of illness, call attention to one or many places or experiences in your community that might provide a few hours of temporary relief.
 If the outlook for your neighborhood, city, or even country is looking grim right now, take the opportunity to review the basics of asset-based community development in your newsletter and suggest an attitude shift from dwelling on our problems to appreciating and building on our assets.

-Lastly, of course our pages about newsletter ideas for spring, summer, and autumn also might be a springboard to the right thought for you as you plan your e-mail newsletter, printed newsletter, or social media posts for this winter.
-The overview article on newsletters linked below also will be useful to many, especially if you are a new editor.
+Lastly, remember that our pages about newsletter ideas for spring, summer, and autumn also might be a springboard to the right thought for you as you plan your e-mail newsletter, printed newsletter, or social media posts for this winter.
+These ideas will be useful to many, especially if you are a new editor.

 Join GOOD COMMUNITY PLUS, which provides you monthly with short features or tips about timely topics for neighborhoods, towns and cities, community organizations, and rural or small town environments.
 Unsubscribe any time.
 Give it a try.